Korean philosophy: Western philosophy

 South Korea was mostly under the influence of the mixture of German idealism and Neo-confucianism from 1948 to early 1980s, when South Korea was ruled by authoritarian regime.
 After democratization in the late 1980s, philosophy in South Korea was divided by many Western schools.
 Marxism, Analytic philosophy, Post-Structuralism, Liberalism and Libertarianism has had great impacts on South Korean academia and society from the late 1980s onwards.

 Greek philosophy and Medieval philosophy gain interests from academic philosophers and Christians.
 They have been studied in theological colleges and universities.
 As Korean Christian philosophy, Minjung theology could be mentioned, but it is not a mainstream theology in South Korean Christianity.

 Eastern philosophy

-Mostly, Hundred Schools of Thought, Neo-Confucianism and Taoism in East Aisa and Buddhist philosophy have been studied by academic philosophers and Buddhists.
+Mostly, Hundred Schools of Thought, Neo-Confucianism and Taoism in East Asia and Buddhist philosophy have been studied by academic philosophers and Buddhists.
 General Indian philosophy and Japanese philosophy are limitedly studied.
 South Korean outside of academia tend to accept Eastern philosophy as a source of life lessons.

 Korean shamanism and Donghak tend to be studied in the relation with Korean nationality.